Japan's business confidence hits two-year low as trade war stings

 The tankan survey is among various data the BOJ will examine at its two-day rate review later this month, when it issues fresh quarterly economic growth and inflation projections.

-The tankan's sentiment indexes are derived by subtracting the number of respondents who say conditions are poor from those who say they are good.
-A positive reading means optimists outnumber pessimists.
+The BOJ is in a bind.
+Years of its heavy money printing and prolonged ultra-low rates have dried up the bond market and squeezed profits at banks, prompting Japan's banking lobby to urge the BOJ to rethink its monetary stimulus.

+Makoto Takashima, the new head of Japan's banking lobby, told Reuters in an interview that lenders should not blame the BOJ's ultra-loose policy for their inability to boost revenue, in a comment that drew a contrast with those of his predecessor.

-(Additional reporting by Stanley White and Kaori Kaneko, Editing by Chris Gallagher and Sam Holmes)
+(Additional reporting by Stanley White and Kaori Kaneko, Editing by Chris Gallagher, Sam Holmes and Gopakumar Warrier)

 By Leika Kihara and Tetsushi Kajimoto